poggenpower/duplicity-backup/README.md

 see `exampel/k8s/` for a kubernetes deployment.

 # Setup Example Docker
 Setup should be very straightforward as long as you have a working (passwordless) SSH connection from the source to destination.
-If you need to go over the Internet, I highly recommend using a VPN to tunnel your traffic.

 Here's a "loose" guide on how to set up your system: